-For youths, the Internet often serves as a positive and powerful arena for socializing and learning.
+For youths, communicating online has become a way of life, but it comes with risks associated with inappropriate conduct, inappropriate contacts, and inappropriate content (Net Cetera: Chatting with Kids About Being Online, Federal Trade Commission, 2014).
 According to a National Institute of Justice-funded survey of teens, 26% of youth in a relationship said they experienced some form of cyber dating abuse victimization in the prior year.
 With regard to other findings on bullying experiences, the study showed that 17% reported being victims of cyber bullying (Technology, Teen Dating Violence and Abuse, and Bullying, Urban Institute, July 2013).
-However, the use of the Internet also brings about risks to their safety, including the dangers of sexual solicitation, online harassment and bullying, and exposure to illegal content (Enhancing Child Safety and Online Technologies: Final Report of the Internet Safety Technical Task Force to the Multi-State Working Group on Social Networking of State Attorneys General of the United States, Berkman Center for Internet & Society at Harvard University, 2008).

-Recognizing the importance of cybersecurity, President Obama designated October as National Cyber Security Awareness Month (NCSAM), with October 2013 marking the tenth annual NCSAM.
+Recognizing the importance of cybersecurity, President Obama designated October as National Cyber Security Awareness Month (NCSAM).
 NCJRS presents this compilation of resources on topics associated with Internet safety.
 Please select a page from the listing below or from the box at the right under the "Internet Safety" heading to see more: